 #19 – Sandy

-As we approach the halfway point for this list, you may begin to see that there are fewer and fewer negatives about the entries and rather an abundance of positives.
-Half of this statement is true of our next entry, Sandy.
 Sandy is the lady who runs the shop out in Calcio Desert.
-So players will not get to meet her for quite a while into their playthrough.
+So, players will not get to meet her for quite a while into their playthrough.
 However, when you do, you’ll meet one of the most bubbly and upbeat characters in the Stardew universe.

-Admittedly, your encounters with sandy will be rather limited as she doesn’t have too much unique dialogue and no heart events to speak of either.
-Despite this though, she is inherently likable thanks to her upbeat demeanor, all of the conversations with her are pleasant.
+Admittedly, your encounters with Sandy will be rather limited as she doesn’t have too much unique dialogue and no heart events to speak of either.
+Despite this, she is inherently likable thanks to her upbeat demeanor; all of her conversations are pleasant.
 Plus, she even offers you a nice recipe to add to your collection.
-The reason why she finds herself so low is down to her not being present from the beginning of the game and also because she is a supporting character with little to offer outside of pleasant small talk.
+The reason why she finds herself so low is due to her not being present from the beginning of the game and also because she is a supporting character with little to offer outside of pleasant small talk.

 #18 – Gus

 If we are placing Sandy around this point in the list, it is only fair that we do the same for Gus.
-Gus is the man that runs the bar in town, the Stardrop Saloon, and is a constant figure in the players’ Stardew Valley journey, provided you frequent the bar a lot to stock up on hot meals.
-Gus’ story, much like Sandy, doesn’t offer an awful lot of content for the player to learn about him.
-However, every time we see Gus in a cut scene or chat to him it’s always a pleasant experience.
+Gus runs the bar in town, the Stardrop Saloon, and is a constant figure in the players’ Stardew Valley journey, provided you frequently visit the bar to stock up on hot meals.
+Gus’ story, much like Sandy’s, doesn’t offer an awful lot of content for the player to learn about him.
+However, every time we see Gus in a cut scene or chat with him, it’s always a pleasant experience.

-He never complains about the struggle to keep his bar afloat despite a testing period, he offers food to Linus despite this hard financial period and in general, he is a constant ray of sunshine in contrast to the rather concerning and downbeat stories that other characters will share with you.
-If Gus had a more substantial story, perhaps he would be near the top of this list but due to his supporting character role, he ranks here.
+He never complains about the struggle to keep his bar afloat despite a testing period, he offers food to Linus despite this hard financial period, and in general, he is a constant ray of sunshine in contrast to the rather concerning and downbeat stories of other characters.
+If Gus had a more substantial story, perhaps he would be near the top of this list, but due to his supporting character role, he ranks here.

 #17 – Maru